In TPM, Isn't it needlessly costly to replace parts that are working fine? What do you think?

 The system had to work to make team members autonomous as regards their logistics function.
-When you think about, it this is quite an endeavor: simplifying the logistics function to the point that team members can handle it without it breaking their cycle by distracting them from their work (think about what happens when one has to decipher a production instruction order).
-The spirit of kanban is cell autonomy, and the fact that when kanbans fail, the cell STOPS, CALLS (through the andon) and WAITS (rather than start working on another part – overproduction).
+When you think about it, this is quite an endeavor: simplifying the logistics function to the point that team members can handle it without it breaking their cycle by distracting them from their work (think about what happens when one has to decipher a production instruction order).
+The spirit of kanban is cell autonomy, and the fact is that when kanbans fail, the cell STOPS, CALLS (through the andon) and WAITS (rather than start working on another part – overproduction).

 The same spirit applies to maintenance: how can team members be more autonomous in handling their own equipment.
 Well, the same simplifying hard work needs to be done until regular maintenance can be done by the team members themselves without losing more than 5 minutes of production time per shift.
-On the gemba this appears as:
+On the Gemba this appears as:

 - Clearly indicated checkpoints on the cell to show what needs to be maintained.

 - Easy maintenance activity with clear instructions (cleaning, oil lubrication, etc.- should be self-explanatory.